 Arabicum x Obesum: A Good Match?

 When cross-pollinating Arabicum with Obesum, growers have not had very good success rates.
 It seems that it's difficult to get flowers & seed pods from this combination.
 They don't seem to like each other that much.
-Dr. Mark Dimmitt, an adenium explorer, managed to get one successful breed out of hundreds of failed attempts.
+Dr. Mark Dimmitt, an adenium breeder, managed to get one successful breed out of hundreds of failed attempts.